dabeaz/cluegen/README.md

 ## A True Story

 Once, there was this developer.
 For the sake of this story, let's call him "Dave."
-As Dave was want to do, he liked to write compilers.
+As Dave was wont to do, he liked to write compilers.
 A compiler is a natural place to use something fancy like a dataclass--especially for all of the tree structures.
 So, Dave did just that: